 An example of SQL query listing really absent nodes:

 SELECT distinct(network_address) FROM resources WHERE state='Absent' AND (available_upto < UNIX_TIMESTAMP() OR available_upto = 0)

 How to detect nodes in maintenance ?

-Nodes in maintenance are nodes with a really absent state.
+Nodes in maintenance are nodes with a Dead state, a OAR maintenance property set to YES, or temporary in a really absent state (see above).

 How to execute jobs within another one ?

 This functionality is named container jobs.
 With this functionality it is possible to execute jobs within another one.
 So it is like a sub-scheduling mechanism.

 - First a job of the type container must be submitted, for example:

 oarsub -I -t container -t cosystem -l nodes=10,walltime=2:10:00 ...
 OAR_JOB_ID=13542 ...

 - Then it is possible to use the inner type to schedule the new jobs within the previously created container job: